-Example: When copper is exposed to moist air for a long time, it acquires a greenish coating; because of formation of copper hydroxide and copper carbonate.
-The green coat is a mixture of copper hydroxide and copper carbonate.
+Example: When copper is exposed to moist air for a long time, it acquires a greenish coating.
+The green coat is because of formation of copper hydroxide and copper carbonate.

 2Cu + H2O + CO2 + O2 → Cu(OH)2 + CuCO3

 Non-metals also react with oxygen to make oxides.
 Oxides of non-metals are acidic in nature.